 Graduate Commencement Ceremonies

-Tickets are not required for the ceremony.
+Tickets are not required for either ceremony.
 Ceremonies generally last about 2 ½ hours.

 Cap, Gown, and Hood